robrotheram/blog.exceptionerror.io/content/blog/2022-02-09-Moving-from-ghost-to-hugo.md

 draft = false
 image = "/images/2022-02-09-Moving-from-ghost-to-hugo/feature.png"
 slug = "2022-02-09-Moving-from-ghost-to-hugo"
-tags = ["Home", "lab", "Virtual macheines", "hugo"] title = "Self hosting an auto-updating blog that is smaller then one photo"
+tags = ["Home", "lab", "Virtual machine's", "hugo"] title = "Self hosting an auto-updating blog that is smaller then one photo"
 +++

 The title is not clickbait this entire site and webserver is being hosted in a container that is smaller then one of the photos I have taken.
-Ok slight caviat my photos are taken in RAW and can average around 50mb per image.
-So maybe hosting an enitre blog in 50mb.
-But before you guess no it not using volume mounts or anything like that all the images and post content is bundled in the contaienr.
+Ok slight cavitate my photos are taken in RAW and can average around 50mb per image.
+So maybe hosting an entire blog in 50mb.
+But before you guess no it not using volume mounts or anything like that all the images and post content is bundled in the container.

 So why did I do this?
-Well I am currently in the proccess of changing how I am managing services I am  running on my server and I wanted to get away from my old blogging platform ghost.
-While the editing and choice of themes are wonderful some of the new features and the market ghost is targeting is just not for me achem..
+Well I am currently in the process of changing how I am managing services I am  running on my server and I wanted to get away from my old blogging platform ghost.
+While the editing and choice of themes are wonderful some of the new features and the market ghost is targeting is just not for me ahem.
 Newsletter, that you can not turn off.
-This tiny little blog does not need a news letter I dont thing anyone including myself need more email notifications.
-Anyway rant over, Time to pick a new plaform.
+This tiny little blog does not need a news letter I don't thing anyone including myself need more email notifications.
+Anyway rant over, Time to pick a new platform.

 One of the other things I wanted to remove in this cleanup was reducing the number of databases and other services I am running so I needed a system that has no database.
 Enter Static Site Generators.
-Write everything in markdown and render some static HTML pages that you just point some webserver and hazzah you site.
-While there are many generators to use I went with hugo in part since is well supported, written in my favourite language but more importantly while browsing around I came accross this [blog post](https://dwmkerr.com/migrating-from-ghost-to-hugo/) by Dave Kerr
+Write everything in markdown and render some static HTML pages that you just point some webserver and huzzah you site.
+While there are many generators to use I went with hugo in part since is well supported, written in my favorite language but more importantly while browsing around I came across this [blog post](https://dwmkerr.com/migrating-from-ghost-to-hugo/) by Dave Kerr

-In that post they mentioned a tool https://github.com/jbarone/ghostToHugo that does most of the heavy lifiting on converting the blog to hugo.
+In that post they mentioned a tool https://github.com/jbarone/ghostToHugo that does most of the heavy lifting on converting the blog to hugo.
 While using the script I noticed some changes I wanted to make mainly due to the way ghost handles images in 4.x which now stores images as:
 ```
 __GHOST_URL__/content/images/2017/03/HomeLabDiagram.png
 ```